 Working with GT as an MCP server

-GT ships with a minimal implementation of an MCP server that can execute tools.
+GT ships with a minimal implementation of an MCP server that can execute tools, expose resources, and define prompts.

 N.B.: This server was neither hardened nor audited.
 It is a simple Zinc server that might crash or, depending on the capabilities you give the tools it exposes, do undesirable things to your image or system at large.
 Use with caution at this time.